vmware-tanzu/community-edition/cli/cmd/README.md

 Since each plugin has its own `go.mod` file, editor sessions should start at the top level directory in order for `gopls` and other tools to properly work.
 Separating plugins into their own git repositories makes this trivial, though exceptions exist in the Tanzu Community Edition repository.

+## The `Makefile`

+Each go module is expected to have a `Makefile` that provides common, expected targets for building, testing, and running modules.
+This enables individual plugin authors to define how their module should be ran and built while still being accessible from the top level Makefile.
+Please refer to the [`CONTRIBUTING.md` section on Makefiles](../../CONTRIBUTING.md#nested-makefiles) for reference of expected targets.

 ## Code Re-use